Track your nutrition and health goals

 1. If I burn 1000 calories a day, how much weight will I lose in a week?

 Burning 1000 calories per day beyond your maintenance level creates a 7,000-calorie weekly deficit.
-Since approximately 7,700 calories = 1 kg of fat, you'll lose roughly 0.9–1 kg per week.
-Over a month, that's 3.5–4 kg — assuming diet stays constant.
+At roughly 7,700 calories per kg of fat, this translates to approximately 0.9–1 kg per week — or 3.5–4 kg per month.

 2. If I burn 1000 calories a day, how much weight will I lose in a month?

 Approximately 3–4 kg per month, assuming you're not eating back the burned calories.
-If you also maintain a modest dietary deficit (e.g., 200–300 kcal/day from food), this can increase to 4–5 kg/month.
+If you also maintain a modest dietary reduction, monthly loss can reach 4.5–5.5 kg.

 3. Is burning 1000 calories a day safe?

 For active, healthy adults — yes.
-For beginners, people with health conditions, or those on very low-calorie diets, not without professional guidance.
-Consult a dietitian before starting.
-Hint Premium connects you with certified professionals.
+For beginners, people with health conditions, or those on very low-calorie diets — no. Consult a dietitian via Hint Premium before starting.

 4. How can I burn 1000 calories a day at home?